Everybody (Backstreet's Back): Synopsis

 The video is bookended by scenes framing the context.
-When the Backstreet Boys' bus breaks down, their bus driver (Antonio Fargas) insists that they spend a night at a nearby haunted mansion while he gets help.
+When the Backstreet Boys' bus breaks down, their bus driver Steve (Antonio Fargas) insists that they spend a night at a nearby haunted mansion while he gets help, despite their objections.
 It then shows Brian Littrell preparing to sleep in one of the bedrooms.
-While he is in bed, he pulls out a scary animal from under his covers, making him scream in horror.
-The musical portion of the video then starts, playing as a dream sequence in which each band member appears as a different movie monster: Littrell as a werewolf; Howie Dorough as Dracula; Nick Carter as a mummy; AJ McLean as Erik, the Phantom of the Opera; and Kevin Richardson as both Dr. Jekyll and Mr. Hyde in a half-transformed Two-Face-like state.
-Throughout the beginning and middle of the song, the band, as monsters, mainly appear in their own individual vignettes related to their character; during the final chorus, they collectively appear in the foyer of the mansion, performing a dance routine with a group of additional dancers.
+While in bed, he pulls out a scary animal from under his covers, making him scream in horror.
+The musical portion of the video then starts, playing as a dream sequence in which each band member appears as a different movie monster: Brian Littrell as a werewolf; Howie Dorough as Dracula; Nick Carter as a mummy; AJ McLean as Erik, the Phantom of the Opera; and Kevin Richardson as both Dr. Jekyll and Mr. Hyde in a half-transformed Two-Face-like state.
+Throughout the beginning and middle of the song, the band, as monsters, mainly appear in their vignettes related to their character; during the final chorus, they collectively appear in the mansion's foyer with a Casper vibe, performing a dance routine with a group of additional dancers.
 Supermodel Josie Maran appears as Dorough's companion in his vignette, presumably portraying Mina Harker.
-At the end of the video, Littrell wakes up realizing that all was a nightmare.
-He talks with the members about his dream, all of them stating they had similar dreams, while trying to leave the house.
-However, the driver shows up, now a Frankenstein-esque monster, making the boys scream in horror.
+In addition, actress Anna Gunn also appears as a backup dancer in McLean's segment.
+At the end of the video, Littrell wakes up realizing everything was a nightmare.
+He talks with the members about his dream, all stating they had similar dreams while trying to leave the house.
+However, Steve shows up, now a Frankenstein-esque monster, making the boys scream in horror.

-There are two cuts of the video; one for the US market, and one for the international market, each of which features the edit of the song released on the album for that market.
-The international video cuts from the opening bookend to the first verse.
-The bridge of the song is intact and the first half of the dance routine, a ballroom dance portion, is intercut with the vignettes under it.
-This leads into the second half of the dance portion during the final choruses of the song which are not intercut with the vignettes.
-In the US cut, the ballroom half of the dance routine and the beginning of the second half are used at the start of the song during the first rhythm-only breakdown, and is not intercut with the vignettes.
-The second breakdown, which replaces the bridge, is accompanied only by shots from the vignettes, along with some shots of Littrell tumbling in the foyer and in the various vignettes.
-When the final chorus begins, the second half of the dance routine is shown again from the start, but is intercut with vignette scenes.
+There are two video cuts, one for the US market and one for the international market, each of which features the edit of the song released on the album for that market.
+The global video cuts from the opening bookend to the first verse.
+The bridge of the song is intact, and the first half of the dance routine, a ballroom dance portion, is intercut with the vignettes under it.
+This leads into the second half of the dance portion during the final choruses of the song, which are not intercut with the vignettes.
+In the US cut, the ballroom half of the dance routine and the beginning of the second half are used at the start of the song during the first rhythm-only breakdown and are not intercut with the vignettes.
+The second breakdown, which replaces the bridge, is accompanied only by shots from the vignettes, along with some shots of Littrell tumbling in the foyer and the various vignettes.
+When the final chorus begins, the second half of the dance routine is shown again from the start but is intercut with vignette scenes.
 Most of the remainder of the video is cut identically, other than several minor instances of alternate scenes or takes being used.
-The dance floor in the video was painted.
+The dance floor in the video was painted by an art director brought on to also paint a huge portrait of the boys as vampires.